Real estate farming is often misunderstood and only reduced to geographic farming.

 To find out how to do real estate farming, we can use my answer of whether it works as a basis.

-I answered this question in this article I wrote a few weeks back.
+I discussed this topic in this article I wrote a few weeks back.

 Unfortunately, this question can’t be answered with a straightforward “yes” or “no” since the answers depend on various factors.